How to Safely Dispose of Lamp Oil – Protect the Nature!

 1. See if Anyone You Know Wants Lamp Oil

 It is always best to not waste any products.
-Before disposing of your lamp oil, see if a family member or friend needs any oil for themselves.
+Before disposing of your lamp oil, see if a family member or friend needs any oil.
 This is a great way to save resources and not waste anything in your home.
 If you know someone who wants the oil, simply take the secured container of lamp oil to their home.

-Even if you don’t know anyone personally who likes lamp oil, there are tons of groups on the Internet that can connect you to those in need.
-For example, a site like freecycle.org can connect you with people in your area to donate your free lamp oil to.
-If you do not know of anyone who wants lamp oil, follow the rest of these steps.
+Even if you don’t know anyone who likes lamp oil, the internet can connect you to those in need.
+For example, a site like freecycle.org can connect you with people in your area who need lamp oil.
+If you do not know anyone who needs lamp oil, follow the rest of these steps.

 2. Find a Disposal Location

 Most larger counties or cities will have a hazardous waste center.
-These centers will often be supported by the local government.
+The local government often supports these centers.
 Some smaller towns, however, may not have the resources to collect hazardous waste like lamp oil.

-Certain stores, gas stations, and auto shops use lamp oil, too.
-You should be able to find out their donation process by checking out their website or calling them up on the phone.
-Make sure that you talk to the store beforehand to learn of their process.
+Some stores, gas stations, and auto shops use lamp oil, too.
+You can learn about their donation process by checking out their website or calling them.
+Make sure that you talk to the store beforehand to learn about their process.

 If you cannot find a store near you to accept your unused lamp oil, call the fire department.
-They will be able to give you directions as to what to do next.
+They can give you directions on what to do next.
 Some fire departments may even be able to accept the lamp oil to dispose of it for you.

 3. Drop Off

-Once you know where to dispose of your lamp oil at, you can take it for drop off.
-Make sure that the lamp oil is completely pure and not mixed with any other fuel type.
+Once you know where to dispose of your lamp oil, you can take it to a facility or request a pick-up.
+Ensure the lamp oil is pure and not mixed with other fuel types.
 Most centers will not accept impure lamp oil.
-Also, only transport the oil in an approved container, and clearly mark the container so that they know what is inside it.
+Also, only transport the oil in an approved container, and mark it so they know what is inside it.

 •You might also like:How Hot Does a Propane Torch Get?
 Are They Good for Welding?